divviup/janus/README.md

 [`docker`](https://www.docker.com) must be installed at build time, and the `docker` daemon must be running.
 To build Janus, execute `cargo build`.

+Note that `podman` is not an acceptable substitute for `docker`.
+There are subtle incompatibilities between the two that will cause tests to fail.

 Building Janus with `janus_aggregator`'s `otlp` feature enabled currently requires the Protocol Buffers compiler, `protoc`, be installed on the machine performing the build.